Bernard Montgomery: Social opinions

-In retirement, Montgomery publicly supported apartheid after a visit to South Africa in 1962, and after a visit to China declared himself impressed by the Chinese leadership.
-He spoke out against the legalisation of homosexuality in the United Kingdom, arguing that the Sexual Offences Act 1967 was a "charter for buggery" and that "this sort of thing may be tolerated by the French, but we're British – thank God".
+In retirement, Montgomery publicly supported apartheid after a visit to South Africa in 1962, and after a visit to China declared himself impressed by the Chinese leadership led by Chairman Mao Tse-tung.
+He spoke out against the legalisation of homosexuality in the United Kingdom, arguing that the Sexual Offences Act 1967 was a "charter for buggery" and that "this sort of thing may be tolerated by the French, but we're British—thank God".

-Montgomery was a teetotaller, a vegetarian, and a Christian.
+Montgomery was a non-smoking teetotaller, a vegetarian, and a Christian.

 Death

-Montgomery died from unspecified causes in 1976 at his home Isington Mill in Isington, Hampshire, aged 88.
+Montgomery died in 1976 at his home Isington Mill in Isington, Hampshire, aged 88.
 After a funeral at St George's Chapel, Windsor, his body was buried in Holy Cross churchyard, in Binsted, Hampshire.
-He was survived by his son and only child David Montgomery, 2nd Viscount Montgomery of Alamein (1928–2020), as well as two grandchildren.
-His wife Betty Carver died in 1937.